pypeit/PypeIt/doc/calibrations/flat_fielding.rst

 Algorithms
 ----------

 ..
-TO BE FILLED IN BY JFH
+TODO: TO BE FILLED IN BY JFH

 TBW